The Arctic as the Planetary Oracle

-OCA is happy to invite you to two lectures by Dr Knut Ljøgodt and OCA Director Katya García-Antón, as part of the annual lecture series of Norsk kritikerlag (Norwegian Fellowship of Critics) on Wednesday 6 December at 19:00.
-In their lectures, Ljøgodt and García-Antón will address past and future relations between the arts, the Arctic and its peoples.
+Two lectures by Dr Knut Ljøgodt and OCA Director Katya García-Antón, on the occasion of the annual lecture series of Norsk kritikerlag (Norwegian Fellowship of Critics).
+In their lectures, Ljøgodt and García-Antón addressed past and future relations between the arts, the Arctic and its peoples.

 "By a route obscure and lonely,

 Haunted by ill angels only,

 Where an Eidolon, named Night,

 On a black throne reigns upright.

 From a wild weird clime, that lieth, sublime,

 For centuries, the far North – Ultima Thule – and in particular the Arctic, has been swathed in mystery and perceived as a remote and dangerous place.
 This was strengthened by the Romantic cultivation of the Sublime in nature, and it is a view that still influences how we look at the Arctic today.Edgar Allen Poe's introductory stanza to his 1844 poem Dreamland, reflecting a 19th-century vision of the North, encompasses the Arctic as a place at the edge of reason.
 As a key exponent of the Romantic movement of the time, his vision was inflected by the uncertainties that the onset of modernity brought with it: notably, the rise of the Industrial Revolution and the scientific rationalisation of nature.
 Poe envisaged an edge of the world beyond space and time where the fears, prejudices and hopes of civilisation might be articulated.